Zucchini Parmesan

 Instructions

 • Preheat oven to 450 degrees.
 Prepare two rimmed baking sheets with parchment paper for easy clean-up.
-Oil a 2-quart baking dish with olive oil.

 • Reduce heat to medium-low, cover, and simmer until the flavors have blended, about 10 to 15 minutes longer.
-Season to taste with salt and pepper and keep warm over medium-low heat.
+Season to taste with salt and pepper (I like ½ teaspoon salt and ¼ teaspoon pepper) and keep warm over medium-low heat.

-• Reduce heat to 375 degrees.
-Spread ¼ cup tomato sauce over the bottom of the prepared casserole dish.
+• Spread ¼ cup tomato sauce over the bottom of a 2-quart casserole dish.
 Arrange one-third of the zucchini in an even layer over the tomato sauce.
 Spoon one-third of the remaining tomato sauce over zucchini.
-Sprinkle ¼ cup Parmesan cheese over layer, followed by ¼ cup mozzarella.
-Repeat layers with remaining 2/3 zucchini slices, tomato sauce, and cheeses.

 • Bake until bubbling and cheese is browned and bubbling, about 30 to 35 minutes.
 Remove from oven and allow to rest 5 minutes before serving.
-Garnish with fresh parsley, if desired.
+Garnish with fresh parsley if desired.

 Recipe Video